Bachelor of Science in Environmental Science

 Pre-Term Field Experience at Barnegat Bay

-During the week prior to orientation, students will participate in an interactive course at the Barnegat Bay Field Station in New Jersey.
+Three days prior to orientation, students will participate in an interactive course at the Barnegat Bay Field Station in New Jersey.
 This unique opportunity will give students a sneak peek into their academic careers and a jumpstart on building lasting friendships with their classmates and professors.

 Learn more about the Pre-Term Field Experience »